animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-You instantly get a Spring Boot application with a Apache Geode `ClientCache` instance, Spring Data Repositories, Spring’s Cache Abstraction with Apache Geode as the caching provider (where Regions and Indexes are not only created on the client but pushed to the servers in the cluster).
+You instantly get a Spring Boot application with a Apache Geode `ClientCache` instance, Spring Data Repositories, Spring's Cache Abstraction with Apache Geode as the caching provider (where Regions and Indexes are not only created on the client but pushed to the servers in the cluster).